Rutujaasabe/Diabetics-/README.md

-# Diabetics-
+# Diabetics
-Diabetics patient detection and report generated using SVM algorithm
+Diabetic patient detection and reports generated using the SVM algorithm